 The MAC's exclusion of the Provider's variable costs was proper and consistent with the regulation and guidance and intent of the adjustment.
 The treatment of variable cost within the calculation of the volume decrease adjustment is well established.
-The plain language of the relevant statute and regulation, § 1886(d)(5)(D)(ii) of the Act and 42 C.F.R. § 412.92(e), make it clear that the VDA is intended to compensate qualifying hospitals for their fixed costs, not their variable costs.
+The plain language of the relevant statute and regulation, Section 1886(d)(5)(G)(iii) and 42 CFR 412.108(d), make it clear that the VDA is intended to compensate qualifying hospitals for their fixed costs, not their variable costs.
 This position is also supported by past decisions, such as Greenwood County, PRRB Dec.
 No. 2006-D43, where the Board correctly eliminated variable costs from the calculation.

-Regarding the methodology and proper calculation of the Provider's payment adjustment, the Administrator finds that the Board improperly calculated the Provider's adjustment.
+Regarding the methodology and proper calculation of the Provider's payment adjustment, (apart from its findings on the removal of variable costs and the inapplicability of Allina), the Administrator finds that the Board improperly calculated the Provider's adjustment.
 The VDA calculation methodology used by the Board is in direct contradiction to the statute and CMS' regulations and guidance.
 The Board stated that, as it did not have the IPPS actuarial data to determine a split between fixed and variable costs related to a DRG payment, it opted to use the MAC's fixed/variable cost percentages as a proxy.
-In this case the MAC determined that the Provider's fixed costs (which includes semi-fixed costs) were 78.79 percent of the Provider's Medicare costs for FY 2010.
-Thus, the Board found the VDA in this case should be calculated as follows:
+In this case the MAC determined that the Provider's fixed costs (which includes semi-fixed costs) were 85.48 percent of the Provider's Medicare costs for FY 2010.
+Applying the rationale described above, the Board found the VDA in this case should be calculated as follows: